Neural network software: Simulators

 Neural network simulators are software applications that are used to simulate the behavior of artificial or biological neural networks.
 They focus on one or a limited number of specific types of neural networks.
 They are typically stand-alone and not intended to produce general neural networks that can be integrated in other software.
 Simulators usually have some form of built-in visualization to monitor the training process.
 Some simulators also visualize the physical structure of the neural network.

 Research simulators

 Historically, the most common type of neural network software was intended for researching neural network structures and algorithms.
 The primary purpose of this type of software is, through simulation, to gain a better understanding of the behavior and the properties of neural networks.
 Today in the study of artificial neural networks, simulators have largely been replaced by more general component based development environments as research platforms.

-Commonly used artificial neural network simulators include the Stuttgart Neural Network Simulator (SNNS), Emergent and Neural Lab.
+Commonly used artificial neural network simulators include the Stuttgart Neural Network Simulator (SNNS), and Emergent.

 In the study of biological neural networks however, simulation software is still the only available approach.
 In such simulators the physical biological and chemical properties of neural tissue, as well as the electromagnetic impulses between the neurons are studied.

 Commonly used biological network simulators include Neuron, GENESIS, NEST and Brian.